CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 - `CAF_CONFIG_PATH: /etc/sampleapp/config`
 - `CAF_APPNAME: sampleappgroup/sampleapp`

-Given this configuration, you would configure Auditing by creating a file named `cfg_sampleappgroup_sampleapp_KafkaAuditConfiguration` in the `/etc/sampleapp/config/` directory.
+Given this configuration, you would configure Auditing by creating a file named `cfg_sampleappgroup_sampleapp_ElasticAuditConfiguration` in the `/etc/sampleapp/config/` directory.
 The contents of this file should be similar to the following:

 	{
-	    "bootstrapServers": "<kafka broker>:<port number>",
-	    "acks": "all",
-	    "retries": "0"
+	    "hostAndPortValues": "<Elasticsearch_Cluster_Node1>:<ES_Port_Node1>,<Elasticsearch_Cluster_Node2>:<ES_Port_Node2>,<Elasticsearch_Cluster_Node3>:<ES_Port_Node3>",
+	    "clusterName": "elasticsearch-cluster",
+	    "numberOfShards": "5",
+	    "numberOfReplicas": "1"
 	}

 where:

-* `bootstrapServers` refers to one or more of the nodes of the Kafka cluster as a comma-separated list.
+- `hostAndPortValues` refers to one or more of the nodes of the Elasticsearch cluster as a comma-separated list.
-* `acks` is the number of nodes in the cluster which must acknowledge an audit event when it is sent.
+- `clusterName` name of the Elasticsearch cluster.
+Defaults to "elasticsearch-cluster".
+- `numberOfShards` the number of primary shards that an index should have.
+Defaults to 5.
+- `numberOfReplicas` the number of replica shards (copies) that each primary shard should have.
+Defaults to 1.

 ### AuditConnection

-The `AuditConnection` object represents a logical connection to the persistent storage (that is, Kafka in this implementation).
+The `AuditConnection` object represents a logical connection to the datastore (that is, Elasticsearch in this implementation).
 It is a thread-safe object. ***You should expect this object to take some time to construct.
 The application should hold on to it and re-use it, rather than constantly re-construct it.***

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a [`ConfigurationSource`](#ConfigurationSource) parameter, which is the standard method of configuration in CAF:

 	AuditConnection auditConnection = null;
     try {
-        // Setup Kafka Connection
+        // Setup Elasticsearch Connection
         auditConnection = new AuditConnectionFactory().createConnection(createCafConfigSource());
     } catch (Exception e) {
         System.out.println("Unable to create Audit Connection");